changeworld/azure-docs.ja-jp/articles/sql-database/sql-database-json-features.md

 FOR JSON PATH
 ```

-FOR JSON PATH 句は、クエリの結果を JSON テキストとして書式設定します。次のように、セルの値が JSON 値として生成される場合、列名はキーとして使用されます。
+The FOR JSON PATH clause formats the results of the query as JSON text.
+Column names are used as keys, while the cell values are generated as JSON values:

 ```
 [